Xorux Virtual Appliance

 venv/bin/python3 -m pip install -r microservices/analyzer/requirements/requirements.txt

-• Restart XorMon NG
+• Restart XorMon

 cd /opt/xorux/xormon-ng